-- Class starts on Monday June 29, 2009.
+- Class starts on January 4, 2010.
 You will not be able to access the Vista class site until then. - Order your textbooks early.
 You can get a head start on the reading from the text before class starts. - First of all, get familiar with the class site, especially if this is your first online class.
 Ask for help if you need it.
 Here's the link to the help site: http://distance-ed.bcc.ctc.edu/classroom.asp - Check the message board 4 or 5 out of 7 days.
 The flexibility that you get by not having to attend class is balanced by the need to communicate with your classmates and me via the message board.
 The postings are a good way to learn, stimulate thought and work through any questions that you might have on the material. - If you have a question, chances are one of your classmates has the same question.
 Post your questions on the board, rather than emailing me.
 This way, I only have to answer a question once and all your fellow learners can benefit.
 If you email me a general question, I will ask that you post it on the board, and will respond there.

 - If you have a specific question, please feel free to email me via my email in the Vista site.
 I will try to respond within 12 hours but am sure to respond with 24 hours at the latest. - "Required" postings are content-related and are in response to the Weekly Question that I will add to the board.
 The number of required postings is addressed under "Testing and Grading" and is meant to compensate for the lack of in-class discussion. - This class assumes good working knowledge of the Internet, your personal computer(s) and technology and it is not designed for those unfamiliar with computers/technology. - Keep backups of all your work on a separate CD or USB drive.
 Or email it to yourself and keep the email until the end of the quarter.
 You never know when your computer might "crash", die or get stolen. - Have a backup computer plan.
 Options include public libraries; Kinko's or even your employer, if company policy permits such use.
 Not completing work because your computer malfunctioned is not an acceptable excuse. - Make sure you take the practice quiz to check that your computer is compatible with the Aplia site.
 Some companies have "firewalls" that may prevent you from taking the quiz, so if you're using a computer at your office, be aware that you might have connection problems. - Complete your work early.
-There may be computer problems or family emergencies that occur at deadline if you wait until the last minute to complete your quiz/posting/paper. - Your text has an online companion site: I think you'll find it useful. http://highered.mcgraw-hill.com/sites/0072978856/information_center_view0/ It has summaries, pre-tests, post-tests, flashcards, examples, etc. for each chapter.
-One way to use the website is to download the PowerPoint chapter presentations onto your laptop for a car/plane trip when you don't have your book or access to the Internet. - Stay ahead of the assignments and the reading.
+There may be computer problems or family emergencies that occur at deadline if you wait until the last minute to complete your quiz/posting/paper. - Stay ahead of the assignments and the reading.
 You might organize your week as follows: